 Track HR tickets, resolution time, and the specific issues driving employee dissatisfaction.

-- Make major services pre-service and predictable
+- Make major services predictable before service

 Increase the use of pre-treatment estimates and help employees compare total out-of-pocket cost—not just “in-network” labels.

-- Engineer preventive adherence
+- Engineer preventive habit

 Move beyond reminders.
 Add scheduling support, smart nudges timed to how your workforce actually works, and completion verification where feasible.